kulzae/E-InkFrameTools/README.md

 Specify next image — type commands into the terminal while it runs: next <folder> <filename> to force one specific image (reverts to random afterwards), cancel, folders, help.

+No warranty or responsible for whatever you do with this.